-The following comments are from teachers who have taught, or are currently teaching, in Puerto Rico.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from English teachers who have taught, or are currently teaching English in Puerto Rico.

 Teaching English in Puerto Rico has been a nice experience, but frustrating too.
 As a K-3 English teacher the public schools in Puerto Rico visualize you as a teacher that’s going to give a 50 minute break to the home room teacher.
 They don’t provide you with a classroom.
 You have to go classroom to classroom with all the materials you are going to use.
 You rarely have a wall in the classroom to hang up visual material (like alphabets, days of the week posters, etc.) I think that a K-3 English teacher should have a room where students can have full access to the English language.